 One of the most challenging aspects for new orchidists is the proper reading of orchid labels.
 Without understudying the plant's label, it's impossible to know what you're growing.
 For any kind of collector at all, orchid labels provide the critical information they need to catalog their collection.

 Depending on the orchid (and the garden center), you might find any number of descriptions on the label.
 The two most common plants, of course, are phalaenopsis and dendrobium orchids.
 These two plants are by far the most popular orchids, and it's almost guaranteed that the table of orchids at your local garden center is filled exclusively with hybridized flowers.

 In the case of phalaenopsis, breeders strive to produce large, round, flat-petaled flowers in the purest of white or purple or striped.
 White phals owe their color and shape to the P. amabilis (species) or P. aphrodite (another species).
 Purple phals owe their coloration to P. sanderiana or P. schilleriana.
 Other species have been crossed and recrossed extensively to create the dazzling range of phalaenopsis orchids we have today.
 True species are harder to find and typically found only in collectors' greenhouses.

 The same is true for dendrobium orchids, the vast majority of which on the market today are hybridized plants.
 There are about 1,200 species in the Dendrobium genus, encompassing an incredible array of flower and plant types.
-However, the vast majority of dendrobium hybrids descend from the nobile group of cane dendrobiums.
+However, the vast majority of dendrobium hybrids descend from the noble group of cane dendrobiums.
 The Phalaenanthes group, including the very popular Phalaenopsis Dendrobiums, are the common florist's dendrobiums.

 Outside of these two popular genera, things can get confusing, especially when you're new to orchid naming.
 In their quest for perfect flowers, breeders have delved deeply into orchid genetics, resulting in tens of thousands of named plants.
 But fortunately, the naming protocol for orchids is standardized, so it always makes sense.
 For example, the plant name Bulbophyllum sumatrum "Rainbow" contains several pieces of information.